solid/authorization-panel/proposals/evaluation/uc-1-consent.md

 the producer.

-Even though Alice is happy with FinanceInsight being able to read such data, she wants to limit the Apps ability to participate in any transactions on those web sites.
-The App should be able to Read but not write, unless given explicit personal permission by Alice.
+Even though Alice is happy with FinanceInsight being able to read such data, she wants to limit the App's ability to participate in any transactions on those web sites.
+The App should be able to read, but not write, unless given explicit personal permission by Alice.